BiodiversityDataScienceCorp/.github/profile/README.md

 The course will be offered again during the fall semesters of 2023 and 2024.

-Course content is available [here](https://github.com/BiodiversityDataScienceCorp/Data-in-the-wild).
+Course content is/will be available [here](https://github.com/BiodiversityDataScienceCorp/Data-in-the-wild).